azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab7-nestingTemplates.md

 There are a few interesting points for this section.

 1. The resource deployment has a copy, based on the number of members in that spoke parameter array.
-Therefore if the parameters has, say, six spokes, then there will be six deployments, all individually named with the spoke number and suffixed by the vNet name for that spoke.
+Therefore if the parameters have, say six spokes, then there will be six deployments, all individually named with the spoke number and suffixed by the vNet name for that spoke.
 We have a dependency on the hub deployment (as we are peering to it) and the copy overrides the default parallel mode to deploy the spokes one by one.
-Tha main reason for that is that the two way vNet peering resources in the spoke template can throw up a conflict if multiple jobs are peppering the hub vNet at the same time.
+The main reason is that the two way vNet peering resources in the spoke template can throw up a conflict if multiple jobs are peppering the hub vNet at the same time.
 Running them sequentially avoids that scenario.
 2. The parameter section is more of a passthrough than the section we saw earlier for the hub linked template.
 The format of the hub parameter closely matches what is expected by the spoke linked template.
 In this way, using objects is much more flexible.
 There are some elements of the main hub parameter object that are not used by the spoke linked template, but that does not matter; the spoke template just expects an object to be passed.
 Therefore this proves a little more extensible.
 3. The spokes parameter for the master template is an array.
 However we are not passing that full array through to the linked template.
 Instead the spoke parameter is the individual member spoke object within that array, based on the copyIndex(), and matches the object expected by the parameters section in that template.